 Infosys evolved standards across geographies and business groups.
 Constraints around maintainability and portability were overcome by defining and enforcing standards for customizations and extensions.

-The entire project was delivered leveraging Infosys’ Global Delivery Model.
-Infosys’ CMMi expertise helped create customized CSV-compliant deliverables that met the FDA’s stringent compliance requirements.
+The entire project was delivered by leveraging the Infosys Global Delivery Model.
+Our CMMi expertise helped create customized CSV-compliant deliverables that met the FDA’s stringent compliance requirements.

 The project was executed in two phases:

 Development of custom project guide to help project managers from the client’s clinical development group create and track their project schedules.